erik-megarad/autopack-demo/README.md

 # AutoPack demo

 This is a small demo of [AutoPack](https://autopack.ai).
-Here is an example run.
+Here is how to use it, including an example run.

 ### Install the requirements